Joint ESC WG on e-Cardiology – CinC: Clinical Needs Translational Award (CTA)

 4.1 – Selection of the Winning paper

 Each paper will be read and ranked by each member of the Panel jury before the abstract selection meeting.
-The Panel usually consists of the Chairman of the ESC WG e-Cardiology (that act as the Chair of the CTA Panel Jury), the President of Computing in Cardiology, and at least five researchers with a clinically oriented profile chosen by the Chairman of the ESC WG e-Cardiology, that have no relation with any of the submitted papers.
+The Panel usually consists of the ESC WG e-Cardiology representative on the CinC Board (that acts as the Chair of the CTA Panel Jury), the President of Computing in Cardiology, and at least five researchers with a clinically oriented profile chosen by the ESC WG e-Cardiology representative on the CinC Board, that have no relation with any of the submitted papers.
 Based on the obtained ranks, the winning paper will be selected and an oral presentation will be scheduled during the plenary session the last day of the conference.

 4.2 – Notification of Results